 MIPs applications : AFFINIMIP® SPE

-Molecularly imprinted polymers (MIPs) present an interesting alternative to IAC (immune assay chromatography), and do not suffer from storage limitations and stability problems regarding organic solvents.
-They are also characterized by a higher capacity than IAC, i.e. a higher amount of a target analyte being retained on MIP when comparing similar amount of sorbent packed in a SPE cartridge.
+Molecularly imprinted polymers (MIPs) present an interesting alternative to IAC (immune assay chromatography) and do not suffer from storage limitations and stability problems regarding organic solvents.
+They are also characterized by a higher capacity than IAC, i.e. a higher amount of a target analyte being retained on MIP when comparing a similar amount of sorbent packed in an SPE cartridge.

-For example we have developed sample preparation methods for a broad range of target molecules such as mycotoxins (Patulin, Zearelonone, Ochratoxin A, Fumonisins), drugs (amphetamines), endocrine disrupting compounds on food matrices (cereals, milk, coffee, wine etc…) such as Bisphenol A, Estrogens (Estradiol)…
+For example, we have developed sample preparation methods for a broad range of target molecules such as mycotoxins (Patulin, Zearalenone, Ochratoxin A, Fumonisins), drugs (amphetamines), endocrine disrupting compounds on food matrices (cereals, milk, coffee, wine, etc…) such as Bisphenol A, Estrogens (Estradiol)…

 Our solution AFFINIMIP® SPE has been mentioned in the article of Critical Reviews in Food Science and Nutrition “An advantageous application of molecularly imprinted polymers in food processing and quality control“.